alexis-moins/pm/README.md

   pm --version | -v

 Commands:
-  help     Show help about a command space    Space related commands link     Create a link to the pm script unlink   Remove the link to the pm script update   Update to the latest version env      Show environment information
+  help       Show help about a command space      Space related commands link       Create a link to the pm script unlink     Remove the link to the pm script update     Update to the latest version env        Show environment information template   template related commands

 Project Commands:
   new        Create a new empty project clone      Clone a remote git repository open       Open a project filter     Filter projects by name list       List projects

 Options:
   --help, -h